-People in detention have have ties to family, faith and other communities in the U.S. who could safely house them if they were released.
+Detained immigrants and asylum-seekers have ties to family, faith and other communities in the U.S. who could safely house them and guide them through the immigration court system if released released and should they need it.

 Detained individual on hunger strike in Washington